fuzzthink/gitstats/README.md

 ## Config File

-To specify `commit_begin` param and files and paths to ignore, add `gitstatsCfg.js` at the root of the source repo.
+To specify `commit_begin` and the file paths to ignore, add `gitstatsCfg.js` at the root of the repo to run gitstats on.

 The config file is a javascript file since both js and non-js sources (like this repo) can easily read and make use of it.